Welcome, teachers, librarians and education professionals!

-Please check back here in June 2021 for more resources for primary and secondary schools, and do also explore the many resource pages across the website.
+Please follow us on social media to hear about resources for primary and secondary schools as we add them, and do also explore the many resource pages across the website.
 For example, you can search for books by age category, by country of origin, language of origin, and you’ll also find reading lists for regions of the world.

 Why celebrate World Kid Lit Month in your school?

 1. Children deserve to feel they and their families are represented in the books they encounter at school and in the library, and that includes reflecting ethnic diversity, disability and neurodiversity, diverse family structures, and also cultural and linguistic diversity.

 2. Books translated into English from other languages are a window onto the world!
 Only 5% of the world’s population speaks English as a main language, so if we read in translation we vastly open up the range of authors and perspectives on offer.

 3. Reading and discussing books that have been translated is the perfect route into exploring creative translation and all the exciting ways that we can use our foreign language decoding skills to discover literature, music and films from around the world.

 4. Getting to know the work of authors, illustrators, poets and graphic novel artists who work in languages other than English is a powerful way to value other languages and centre students’ multilingual experiences and family heritage.